-- ensuring that SuperCamps has appropriate structures, processes and resources so that safeguarding is central to the organisation's practice - maintaining oversight of safeguarding issues through regular reports - appointing a lead safeguarding board member who will receive meeting papers and other relevant documents that will enable them to report on their assessment of safeguarding - receiving an annual report, commissioning specific audits into areas causing concern.
+- ensuring that SuperCamps has appropriate structures, processes and resources so that safeguarding is central to the organisation's practice - maintaining oversight of safeguarding issues through mid-year check in sessions, and our annual assurance report and completion of any SIRF reports - appointing a lead safeguarding board member who will receive meeting papers and other relevant documents that will enable them to report on their assessment of safeguarding. - receiving an annual report, commissioning specific audits into areas causing concern.